Roqay/roqay-react-native-common-components/README.md

-# eslam-elmeniawy-components
+# Eslam El-Meniawy Components

-Common React Native components used by "Eslam El-Meniawy" packed in library for usage in future projects.
+Common React Native components used by [Eslam El-Meniawy](https://eslamelmeniawy.github.io) packed in library for usage in future projects.

 ## Installation